Ketofe/Vicsek_hooke_project/two_species_Vicsek_combined_with_hooke/Readme.md

-I have not added folders for the plots
+I have not added folders for the plots, animations and data.